 Similarly, of the three great Goddesses and consorts of the three great Gods, Sarasvati of Brahma, Lakshmi of Vishnu and Kali of Shiva, it is Kali that is the closest to Brahman and a personification of it.
 Kali is Brahman’s supreme power or unlimited Shakti – the power of pure power of existence, which as the infinite and eternal exists behind space and time.
 Kali’s often terrible appearance signifies this transcendence that breaks down all the appearances and limitations that we are attached to.
 Her garland of skulls shows her ruling over and transcending of suffering, time and death.

-Kali is also the calming and silencing of the mind (nirodha in the Yoga Sutra sense, nirvana in the sense of Buddhism and the Gita).
+Kali symboliz the calming and silencing of the mind (nirodha in the Yoga Sutra sense, nirvana in the sense of Buddhism and the Gita).
 She is the prana merged into itself, the ending of death in the ending of birth!
-She is the breath of Brahman that occurs without wind or any external changes.
+She is the breath of Brahman that occurs without wind or any external changes, a continuous state of transformative Being.

-Shiva and Kali are, as it were, only vaguely defined personalities.
-They represent the impersonal in its first manifestation or turning towards personality.
+Shiva and Kali are only vaguely defined personalities.
+They represent the impersonal in its first manifestation turning towards personality.
 They exist before and beyond the manner and rules of personal expression.
 They break down the personality into the infinite.
 That is why their forms do not conform to any rules, order or stereotyped patterns.
 They represent the transcendent, which from the standpoint of the manifest or phenomenal world must be paradoxical, beyond all dualities, cataclysmic and transformational.

 Vishnu and Lakshmi represent the Divine in its orderly manifestation in the manifest world and its highest Sattva guna.
 Shiva and Kali relate to pure existence.
 Shiva and Kali take us back to Brahman and themselves merge and disappear back into it.
 They are light and energy as the most primal forces, the peace and power of the infinite.